paulojunqueira/Neural-Network-Studies/MLP/README.md

-# Multilayer Perceptron
+# Multilayer Perceptron MLP
-Implementing a MLP using python to solve a synthetic regression problem
+This is a implementation of a MLP in python.
+It was explored in a syntheic regression problem It was developed using  Numpy module functions.